peng-ju/peng-ju.github.io/index.md

 I'm a PhD candidate in department of Physics, [Purdue University](https://www.purdue.edu/).
 I work in [Tongcang Li Research Group](https://sites.google.com/site/litongcang).
 My research interests lies in nanofabrication, levitated optomechanics, spin qubit and quantum vacuum fluctuations.
 Data analysis, numerical simulation and image processing are often used in my research.

 I am a big fan of Artificial Intelligence (AI).
 I have more than 4 years of experience in machine learning, NLP, deep learning and computer vision.
-I have been working with The Data Mine at Purdue University from 2023 Jan-Dec, where I participated in the collaborative ML projects with [Howmet Aerospace](https://www.howmet.com/) and [Eli Lilly and Company](https://www.lilly.com/).
+I have been working with The Data Mine at Purdue University from 2023 Jan to 2023 Dec, where I participated in the collaborative ML projects with [Howmet Aerospace](https://www.howmet.com/) and [Eli Lilly and Company](https://www.lilly.com/).

 ### Education